Skip to Main Content

 Using the Resources

-Students writing for PLE academic credit will use syllabi that they find working with Liza Rognas (library research faculty).
-They will use professional and academic research resource in order to draft a set of organized essays that demonstrate their own unique experiences.
-The resources listed here are meant to be examples of the kinds of materials PLE students should be using to guide their essays.
+Students writing for PLE academic credit will use syllabi that they find from colleges and universities They will use professional and academic research resource in order to draft a set of organized essays that demonstrate their own unique experiences.
+The resources below can aid in searching for syllabi:

 CONTACT: Liza R. Rognas, Library Research Faculty